 Performance Royalties are based on theater particulars.
 Please fill out an application for a personalized quote.

 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.

 “A panorama of musical comedy images unfurls like a ‘Grand Old Flag’... it is clear that the visual language of American musical theatre is as powerful as its sounds and stories.” –The New York Times

 “The hits just keep on coming.
 And with the bright, snazzy treatment they get, these cornball standards are pretty irresistible.
 Cohan tapped into something brash and brassy in the American spirit— and still does.” –The Seattle Times

 “A solid and satisfying musical.” –The Southhampton Press

-The required materials for Yankee Doodle Dandy include:
+The Authorized Materials/Rehearsal Package for Yankee Doodle Dandy! include: